 - English: The level of English-speaking Koreans reaches a good level for the capital Seoul.
 However, taxi drivers may not speak English, and as further outside the city you travel, the fewer you meet English-speaking Koreans.

-- Districts in Seoul: Arty districts in Seoul, e.g. the student district of Hongdae or Itaewon and Gangnam are the perfect base in the city.
+- Districts in Seoul: Arty districts in Seoul, e.g. the student district of Hongdae or Itaewon and Gangnam the perfect base in the city.

-- Excursions: Take a day trip to Nami Island which is 1.5 hours drive from Seoul and a beautiful hideaway from the busy metropolitan buzz into quiet nature.
+- Excursions: Take a day trip to Nami Island which is 1.5 hour drive from Seoul and a beautiful hideaway from the busy metropolitan buzz into quiet nature.

 - Food: Korean cuisine has more than 200 types of kimchi and the fermented healthy dish is served in every restaurant in the country.
 Koreans love their kimchi so much that you can find it in burgers, pizza, and pancakes.